-Our draft decision is to approve the Project
+Our decision is to approve the Project

-- 56 Our draft decision is to approve the Project.
+- 52 Our decision is to approve the Project.

-- 57 In approving the Project, we evaluated and determined the following components:
+- In approving the Project, we evaluated and determined the following components:73

-- 57.1 the MCA;
+- 53.1 the MCA;

-- 57.2 the EMC; and
+- 53.2 the EMC; and

-- 57.3 the major capex incentive rate.
+- 53.3 the major capex incentive rate.

-- 58 We also evaluated the following components proposed by Transpower:
+- We also evaluated the following components proposed by Transpower:74

-- 58.1 the MCPOs;
+- 54.1 the MCPOs;

-- 58.2 the approval expiry date; and
+- 54.2 the approval expiry date; and

-- 58.3 the commissioning date assumption.
+- 54.3 the commissioning date assumption.

-- 59 The following sections describe these components.
-The Capex IM criteria applicable to, and the reasons behind, our draft decision are set out in Attachments A to E.
+Submissions and cross-submissions on our draft decision